Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/exalted-saint.md

 At 24th level, you choose a benevolent god that grants you a sliver of their divinity.
 Choose a [blessing](blessings.md) that your patron grants you.

 ### Angelic Form
-At 25th level, you also become resistant to fire and radiant damage.
+At 25th level, you become resistant to fire and radiant damage.

 Additionally, you grow a pair of angelic wings, granting you a flying speed equal to your walking speed or 60 ft., whichever is higher.
 You can use a bonus action to hide or manifest these wings.
 Any armor or clothing you wear must be designed to accomodate the wings or be torn apart when the wings are summoned.
 If you already have wings, this extra pair will appear behind your original wings, and your flying speed is increased by 30 feet.

 When you summon these wings, all creatures of your choice within 60 feet of you must make a Wisdom saving throw against your spell save DC (or 8 + your Wisdom modifier + your proficiency bonus if you do not have one), becoming charmed or frightened by you on a failed saving throw.
 A creature affected in this way can repeat the saving throw at the end of each of its turns.
 On a successful saving throw, it is immune to this effect for 24 hours.

+While charmed by you this way, a creature will follow your commands (no action required) as long as you do not order it to harm itself or its allies.
+Good and Evil-aligned creatures have disadvantage against the Charm and Frighten effects respectively from this feature.